 When the Tower of London was later developed as a tourist attraction, the first stop on the tour was the menagerie.

 Your admission ticket?
 Bring a live cat or dog as a snack for the animals.
 Later, the animals were transferred to the London Zoo.

 Today, animal sculptures are dotted around the Tower grounds.

 Then came the bloody years of the 15th-17th centuries.
 The Tower was first used as a prison and execution ground by Henry VII, the first Tudor king.
 Anyone who was a threat to the throne (small or large, real or imagined) was beheaded.

-In the reign of Henry VII's infamous son, Henry VIII, the Tower became notorious as a prison for those who fell out of Henry's favor.
-While Henry lived at the swishy Hampton Court Palace.
+In the reign of Henry VII’s infamous son, Henry VIII, the Tower became notorious as a prison for those who fell out of Henry’s favor.
 Henry was a mercurial and narcissistic sort, as evidenced by his ferocious temper and frequent marriages.

 Henry VIII’s reign also featured torture, though it was not as prevalent as you may have heard.
 The favorite instrument of torture was the rack, and you’ll find a reproduction of one in Wakefield Tower.